-applied across all issuers held by the Portfolio and is instead limited to the issuers for which the Sub-Investment Manager has sufficient and reliable data.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained. the companies for which the Sub-Investment Manager has sufficient and reliable data.
 The analysis from CVaR is reviewed at least once a year.